-Growth in the Market Metrics business
+Expansion in the Market Metrics business

 Our Market Metrics business continues to be a strong contributor on a relative basis to our growth.
 Our Market Metrics local market share suite of products, which was introduced last year, continues to perform well.
 This suite includes mutual fund, variable annuity and life insurance analytical products and applications for wholesalers that have enabled senior management to understand the value and penetration of their own products in local markets in greater detail than they have been able to examine before.
-In addition, Market Metrics has begun to expand into the European marketplace.
+In addition, in the past six months, Market Metrics has experienced growth in the European marketplace.
+While we are pleased about the growth in our Market Metrics business, its size relative to the rest of FactSet means that its out-performance has had a limited impact on our overall growth rate because at the time of acquisition its ASV was \$16 million.

-Acquisition of StreetAccount
+Incremental Revenue from the Acquisition of StreetAccount